Frix-x/semiotweet/README.md

 ## License
   This project is under [GNU General Public License (Version 3, 29 June 2007)](https://github.com/jjerphan/semiotweet/blob/master/LICENSE).
-  Feel free to contact us and to fork, to patch or this project.
+  Feel free to contact us and to fork or to patch this project.